Skip to content

 Example: If launching a new feature, engage with a group of power users to provide insights into feature usability and functionality.

-5. Documentation Verification
+5. Verify Your Documentation

 Prepare and update all necessary documentation, including user manuals, installation guides, and release notes.
 Ensure that documentation is updated and accurate.
 From user guides to API documentation, provide resources that empower users, developers, and other stakeholders to work with the system effectively.